-In addition to keeping a watchful eye on your CPM, you should also consider your Facebook Relevance Score.
+In addition to keeping a watchful eye on your CPM, you should also consider your Facebook Relevance Score (this is found in the Facebook Ads Manager).
 This is a score Facebook gives your ads individually as a way to aggregate average across all the ads your account is running.

-This score is calculated based on expected interactions between your ads and your audience.
-If Facebook thinks your ad is irrelevant, it won’t show it to your audience.
+This ad's relevance score is calculated based on expected interactions between your ads and your audience.
+If Facebook thinks your ad relevance is low, the Facebook algorithm won’t show it to your audience.
 The lower the relevance score, the higher the CPM.

 2. You’ve chosen the wrong audience

-Getting your ad in front of the right audience can make or break your CPM.
+Getting your ad in front of the right audience can dramatically affect Facebook advertising costs.
 Your audience is the group of people who fit the criteria you choose in ad targeting and who you hope to engage with your ad further (clicks, comments, etc.).

-Choose incorrectly, and you’ll be plagued with a high CPM.
+Choose incorrectly, and you’ll be plagued with a low CTR, high CPC, and a high CPM.

 3. Your timing is off